justinsb/packages2aci/README.md

 ### Steps to create your ACI image:

-1) Create a directory to hold your work (e.g. [java7](java7))
+1. Create a directory to hold your work (e.g. [java7](java7))
-1) Create the [packages](java7/packages) file with a list of packages to be installed, one per line.
+1. Create the [packages](java7/packages) file with a list of packages to be installed, one per line.
-1) Create a [manifest](java7/manifest) file which will be your ACI manifest.
+1. Create a [manifest](java7/manifest) file which will be your ACI manifest.
-1) (Optional) Create a [postbuild](java7/postbuild) script to do any post-processing after the packages are installed.
+1. (Optional) Create a [postbuild](java7/postbuild) script to do any post-processing after the packages are installed.
 Here, we set up a convenience symlink.
-1) Run `build.sh <dirname>` to build your ACI image
+1. Run `build.sh <dirname>` to build your ACI image (e.g. `build.sh java7`)

 ### Limitations:

-*) You have to specify each package individually; it doesn't do recursive dependency analysis.
+* You have to specify each package individually; it doesn't do recursive dependency analysis.
-*) This works using your currently installed operating system, so is OS dependent.
+* This works using your currently installed operating system, so is OS dependent.
 (This could easily be fixed by doing this inside a rkt image!)